 An Inventory Of Al-Mutanabbi Street

-In July 2010, Beau Beausoleil put out a call for book artists to join 'An Inventory Of Al-Mutanabbi Street', a project to “re-assemble” some of the “inventory” of the reading material that was lost in the car bombing of al-Mutanabbi Street on 5th March 2007.
-Sarah co-curated the call to artists to join our project and further enhance the previous work of the Coalition by honouring al-Mutanabbi Street, through creating work that holds both “memory and future,” exactly what was lost that day.
+In July 2010, Beau put out a call for book artists to join 'An Inventory Of Al-Mutanabbi Street', a project to 're-assemble' some of the 'inventory' of the reading material that was lost in the car bombing of al-Mutanabbi Street on 5th March 2007.
+Sarah co-curated the call to artists to join the project and further enhance the previous work of the Coalition by honouring al-Mutanabbi Street through creating work that holds both 'memory and future,' exactly what was lost that day.

 The coalition asked each artist who joined the project to complete three books over the course of a year that reflected both the strength and fragility of books, but also showed the endurance of the ideas within them.
 As Beau explains: 'We asked for work that reflected both the targeted attack on this 'street of the booksellers” as well as the ultimate futility of those who try to erase thought.
 This project is both a lament and a commemoration of the singular power of words.
 We asked that the work move within these parameters.
 We hope the books created would use al-Mutanabbi and its printers, writers, booksellers, and readers, as a touchstone.
 We hope that these books will make visible the literary bridge that connects us, made of words and images that move back and forth between the readers in Iraq and ourselves.
 These books will show the commonality of al-Mutanabbi Street with any street, anywhere that holds a bookstore or cultural institution, and that this attack (part of a long history of attacking the printed word) was an attack on us all.

 The Al-Mutanabbi Street Coalition is not an anti-war project, nor is it a healing project.
 The coalition feels that until we truly see what happened on this one winding street of booksellers and readers, on this one day in Baghdad, until we understand all the implications of an attack on the printed word and its writers, printers, booksellers and readers, until we see that this is our street, until then, we cannot truly move forward.
 Understanding this may also help us understand our own role in helping to create the still open wounds that exist on the cultural and literal body of Iraq.'
 Beau Beausoleil, project founder.A complete set of all these 262 books is also being donated to the Iraq National Library in Baghdad.
 The other two sets are touring in conjunction with shows of the broadsides as well as in shows of their own, alongside discussions and readings.

 The Westminster Reference Library, Westminster, UK; The Powell Library Rotunda, UCLA, Los Angeles, California, USA; Salt & Cedar Letterpress Studio, Detroit, Michigan, USA; The Cambridge Arts Council, Cambridge, Massachusetts, USA; The Santa Fe University of Art and Design, Santa Fe, New Mexico, USA; The John Rylands Library, Manchester, UK; The San Francisco Center for the Book, San Francisco, California, USA; Gallery Route One, Point Reyes, California USA; the Center for Book Arts, New York in association with Alwan for the Arts, Columbia University Libraries Butler Library, International Print Center New, Poets House, New York, USA; Literary & Philosophical Society Library, Newcastle upon Tyne, UK; Collins Memorial Library, University of Puget Sound, Tacoma, Washington, USA; Curry College, Milton, Massachusetts, USA; American University in Cairo, Egypt; Arab - British Centre, London, UK; The Mosaic Rooms, London, UK; Kate Chappell '83 Center for Book Arts at the University Of Southern Maine, USA; The Hague Public Library, The Netherlands; Queen Elizabeth II Library, Memorial University, St. John's, Newfoundland, Canada; Jaffe Center for Books Arts, Florida Atlantic University, USA; Central Library of Rochester and Monroe County, Rochester, New York, USA; Goddard College, Vermont, USA; Arab American National Museum, Dearborn/Detroit, Michigan, USA; Idaho Center for the Book in partnership with The Arts and Humanities Institute at Boise State University, USA; George Mason University, Fairfax, Virginia, USA, and Herron School of Art and Design, The Herron Art Library of IUPUI University library, USA.

 For a complete list of exhibitions in the tour to date, see: